« home

 let axis_labels = $state({ x: "X Axis", y: "Y Value" })

-// Selected point tracking
+// Hovered point tracking

-let selected_point = $state(null)
+let hovered_point = $state(null)

 // Update series based on visibility toggles